 On the Red Planet, NASA’s Mars rover Perseverance is searching for fossils and traces of alien biochemistry in Jezero Crater, an ancient lake bed thought to have once offered habitable conditions for microbial life.
 Back home, microbiologists are investigating oxygen-poor environments that may mimic the habitat of early Mars.
 This two-pronged approach of grounding scientists’ extraterrestrial extrapolations with studies of Earthly analogues could help clarify the bedrock limits for life on rocky planets, greatly aiding the development and execution of future extraterrestrial missions.

 Extremophile research was pioneered by the late Thomas Brock, a microbiologist at the University of Wisconsin–Madison.
 He found, against all expectations, that certain hardy microbes could thrive in geothermal springs hot enough to poach an egg.
-The microbiologist’s curiosity led to the isolation of a molecule—from a heat-loving bacterium—that is now used in labs across the world to amplify and sequence DNA.
-Brock passed away in April, but his legacy lives on.
+The microbiologist’s curiosity led to the isolation of a molecule—from a heat-loving bacterium—that is now used in laboratories across the world to amplify and sequence DNA.
+Brock passed away in April 2021, but his legacy lives on.

 Brock published his extremophile findings in April 1969, mere months before humans first walked on the moon.
 This paved the way for astrobiology, the study of life in all its forms on this planet and elsewhere in the universe.
 Astrobiology is not about making money off of space travel, says Luke McKay, a researcher at Montana State University, who was not involved with that study or Moissl-Eichinger’s recent research.
 It is about basic science and answering a single, timeless question: Does life exist beyond Earth?